 All undergraduate students in the School of Communication and Journalism must complete an internship.
-Internships provide practical experiences in professional settings by enabling students to:
+Internships enable students to:

 - apply knowledge gained through coursework